Amazon Prime Day 2019: Don't make these 4 mistakes

 - In some cases, consumers may be better off waiting for Black Friday sales in November.

-Amazon Prime Day 2019 will kick off 48 hours of sales on Monday, but not everything on the site will be a bargain.
-As in any shopping situation, the age-old advice of "caveat emptor" -- buyer beware -- holds true during the 48-hour event.
+What is Prime Day and how does it work?
+Amazon Prime Day 2019 kicked off 48 hours of sales Monday morning, but not everything on the site will be a bargain.
+As in any shopping situation, the age-old advice of "caveat emptor" (buyer beware) holds true during the two-day event.

 Amazon is counting on its latest Prime Day event to not only to jazz up its sales during the slower summer months but to convince more consumers to sign up for its $119 annual Prime membership since deals are only available to Prime members.